Kuntal Joisher: Early life

 Kuntal was born in India to a Gujarati (Bhanushali) family.
 He was raised as a vegetarian, and later turned vegan in 2002.
 He is an alumnus of USC Viterbi, where he did his masters in Computer Science.

 2014 Everest attempt

 In 2014, Joisher survived a failed attempt during which 16 Sherpa climbing guides died in the Khumbu Icefall section.
 The accident was the largest accident in the Everest climbing history.
-In October, 2014, Joisher became the first vegan and the second Indian civilian to summit Mount Manaslu at 8163 m, the eighth highest mountain in the world.
+In October 2014, Joisher became the first vegan and the second Indian civilian to summit Manaslu at 8163 m, the eighth highest mountain in the world.
 A few months before his first Everest attempt, Joisher was called a "fitness star" in a Times of India article.

 2015 Everest attempt

 In an interview about his 2015 attempt, Joisher declared that his motivation to climb Everest was to disprove the notion that a vegan diet is nutritionally deficient, and wanted to use clothing and equipment not made from animal products.
 This attempt also saw Joisher reach for crowd funding; he offered to give away his Everest summit ice-axe to anyone who donated over Rs.
 100,000.
 His attempt to be the first vegan to summit from the south side failed due to an avalanche that was caused by the 2015 Nepal earthquake, which resulted in 21 deaths.
 A video of the incident that featured Joisher went viral on YouTube receiving over 23 million hits.
 Joisher trekked with his fellow survivors for 3–4 days from EBC to Lukla from where they were transported to Kathmandu by IAF helicopter.
 They then volunteered to assist relief work for the earthquake hit as they awaited the arrival of their gear.
 Joisher kneaded dough and cut vegetables for a kitchen that served puri bhaji.
 Joisher told NDTV "I'm certain I'll be back again next year".